johncarl81/transfuse/documentation.md

 public class Example {}
 {% endhighlight %}

 A key feature of Transfuse is defining the AndroidManifest.xml metadata within the Java class declaration.
 All manifest metadata is available either as parameters of the @Activity annotation or as additional annotations on the class level.
+This follows the Don't-Repeat-Yourself principle, keeping the declaration and configuration of your Activity in one place.

 As an example, we can set the label to our example Activity as follows: